ric2b/Mutual_Debt_Simplification/README.md

 # Mutual-Debt-Simplification
-In a group of people with debt between themselves, this program finds the absolutely necessary transactions to wipe away the debt.
+In a group of people with debt between themselves, this program finds the absolutely necessary transactions to _wipe away the debt_.
 **If you have graphviz installed it will also generate a nice visualization of the resulting graph**

 ### To run: